 Date of Last Modification: January 30, 2022

-About the author: Murray J. McAllister, PsyD, is a pain psychologist, and founder and editor of the Institute for Chronic Pain.
+About the author: Murray J. McAllister, PsyD, is a pain psychologist and consults to health systems on improving pain care.
+He is the founder and editor of the Institute for Chronic Pain.